wmay/euc-safety/_guides/impact.md

 # Overview

-Riders often hit knees, elbows, and hips in a fall, so it's a good idea to get pads for those.
+Riders often hit knees, elbows, and hips in a fall, so it's a good idea to protect these.
 Ribs and shoulders are hit less often but those impacts can result in more severe injuries, so it's a good idea to protect them as well.

-There are a bunch of styles of pads available.
-Skateboard/rollerblade and motorcycle pads are the most widely used.
-Of the two styles, skateboard pads provide more protection for smaller impacts, while motorcycle pads provide more protection for harder impacts.
-Therefore heavier people should lean more toward motorcycle pads, while lighter people may find that skateboard pads work better for them.
+Skateboard/rollerblade and motorcycle pads work best.
+Of the two, skateboard pads provide high levels of protection for smaller impacts, while motorcycle pads provide more minimal protection but for harder impacts.
+Therefore heavier people, who will hit the ground with more force, should lean toward motorcycle pads, while lighter people may find that skateboard pads work better for them.

-Among motorcycle pads, off-road pads with hard shells and the on-road pads in motorcycle clothing are both mostly good choices, assuming the pads stay in place.
+Among motorcycle pads, off-road pads with hard shells and the on-road pads in motorcycle clothing are both good choices, assuming the pads stay in place.

+Motorcycle pads are usually certified as CE level 1 or level 2.
+Level 1 pads provide minimal levels of protection.
+I recommend level 2 for upper body protectors.

 At higher speeds it's a good idea to switch to [abrasion resistant motorcycle clothing]({{ site.baseurl }}{% link _guides/abrasion.md %}) with internal pads.
 Not only will this clothing protect you from road rash, it will also hold the pads in place during a slide.

-Airbag vests like the [Alpinestars Tech-Air 5](https://www.alpinestars.com/pages/tech-air-5) provide much higher levels of impact protection than any motorcycle pads.
-Though they're expensive, I think they're worth considering, especially for faster riders.

 # Roller sports vs motorcycle standards